- Stocks and shares ISAs let you unlock tax-free investing when you invest up to £20,000 a year.

 Wealthify’s Stocks and Shares ISA versus a Cash ISA

-Wealthify does not have a cash ISA so when you invest in an ISA with Wealthify your money is invested in bonds and the stock market.
+When you invest in an investment ISA with Wealthify your money is invested in a mix of funds depending on your attitude toward risk..
 This means you are taking on some risk for potentially better returns.
-But, if you don’t want to take on any risk, a cash ISA like Hargreaves Lansdown Active Savings may be a better option.
+But, if you don’t want to take on any risk Wealthify has just launched a cash ISA.

 Pros